DevTiti/nodejs-restaurant-web/README.md

 # node.js-restaurant-web-application
-Restaurant web application was created with NodeJS and deployed with Github actions and ARGOCD
+Restaurant web application was created with NodeJS and deployed with Github actions and ARGOCD.